thomazyazima/thomazyazima.github.io/week-1/2-github-intro/README.md

 - Explain what version control is and does

 ## Summary
 Web Developers use tools to track their progress and create backups.
-GitHub is a popular platform for doing this, especially in the open source community.
-In this introduction, we want to introduce you to GitHub so you don't feel lost when working through the material.
+GitHub is a popular platform for this, especially in the open-source community.
+In this challenge, we want to introduce you to GitHub so you don't feel lost when working through the material.

 ## Releases